 · Not every house lives up to the Atherton image.
 Many small ranchers and cottages still stand, although the more sought-after areas have far fewer of these anomalies.

 · Not every lot lives up to the Atherton image.
 The Atherton acre is sometimes a polite fiction that extends to the middle of the public street, with a right-of-way allowing the town to lay their street over part of your acre.
 According to the Planning Department, about half of Atherton lots are "legal non-conforming" and net to less than an acre, sometimes substantially less.

 Interested in buying a home in Atherton?
 Please contact me at email@example.com.

-Here’s how Atherton has performed over the past two years.
+Here’s how Atherton has performed since 1994.
 This chart is based on data from the Multiple Listing Service that's been corrected to eliminate the extremes at both ends of the price range that skew average price.
 The base year, 1994, was the last year of the post-1989 bust.
 2000 was the dot-com peak, Q4 2001 the bottom of the dot-bust.
 2005 is often called the recent market's peak, although the more sought-after areas peaked in early 2008.